UK PM May says proud of British health system, responding to Trump criticism

 “The prime minister is proud of having an NHS that is free at the point of delivery.
-NHS funding is at a record high and was prioritised in the budget with an extra 2.8 billion pounds,” the spokesman told reporters.
+NHS funding is at a record high and was prioritized in the budget with an extra 2.8 billion pounds ($3.9 billion),” the spokesman told reporters.

 ”In the recent the Commonwealth Fund international survey the NHS was rated the best in the world for a second time.